udara2022/manual-testing-for-login-page/README.md

-Manual Testing - Login Page
+Manual Testing - Login Page (orangehrm login Page)

 This repository contains the **manual testing documentation** for a sample **Login Page**.
 It includes detailed test scenarios, positive and negative test cases, UI and functional test cases, and defect tracking if applicable.